 10 Cents to $89,000

-Between 2007 and 2009, a person or group known as Satoshi Nakamoto conceived of and launched Bitcoin.
+Between 2007 and 2009, a person or group known as Satoshi Nakamoto conceived of and launched bitcoin.
 It was a new type of digital money secured via encryption technology.
-Unlike traditional currency, Bitcoin can transfer value online without a bank or a payment processor.
+Unlike traditional currency, bitcoin can transfer value online without a bank or a payment processor.
 It is not backed by any government, central bank fiat currency, or physical asset.

 Nevertheless, public opinion polling shows that a majority of Americans are not confident in cryptocurrency as an investment.
-A Pew Research Center study published in October found that just 5 percent of the people it surveyed in February said they were “very” or “extremely” confident in the reliability and safety of cryptocurrency.
+A Pew Research Center study published in October found that just 5 percent of people surveyed in February said they were “very” or “extremely” confident in the reliability and safety of cryptocurrency.

-Rick Claypool, the research director in the president’s office of Public Citizen, told The Epoch Times that cryptocurrency, generally, is an extremely volatile investment vehicle without any intrinsic value—one that is now very risky for the average investor.
+Rick Claypool, research director in the president’s office of Public Citizen, told The Epoch Times that cryptocurrency, generally, is an extremely volatile investment vehicle without any intrinsic value—one that is now very risky for the average investor.

 Regulators Take Aim

-The growing use of cryptocurrency over the last decade, and concern about the consumer risks, has led to a rush to begin regulating the fast-growing industry.The swift rise and fall of Sam Bankman-Fried and his cryptocurrency exchange FTX highlighted the potential for fraud in a lightly regulated sector of the economy.
+The growing use of cryptocurrency over the past decade, and concern about the consumer risks, has led to a rush to begin regulating the fast-growing industry.The swift rise and fall of Sam Bankman-Fried and his cryptocurrency exchange FTX highlighted the potential for fraud in a lightly regulated sector of the economy.

 In March, Bankman-Fried was sentenced to 25 years in prison and ordered to pay $11 billion in forfeiture for what the U.S. Department of Justice called his “orchestration of multiple fraudulent schemes.”
-Bankman-Fried was accused of stealing more than $8 billion of his customer’s money through FTX and Alameda Research, a cryptocurrency trading firm he founded.
+Bankman-Fried was accused of stealing more than $8 billion of his customers’ money through FTX and Alameda Research, a cryptocurrency trading firm he founded.

 Bankman-Fried was initially arrested in the Bahamas and extradited to the United States, where he was charged with multiple fraud offenses, in December 2022.
 FTX collapsed in November 2022.